Wood-Pressed vs. Cold-Pressed Oil: What is the Difference?

 - The Result: The oil is "cooked" slightly.
 It loses some delicate antioxidants and its raw, fresh aroma.

-2. Wood-Pressed (The Mara Chekku)
+2. Wood-Pressed (The Mara Chekku / Ghani)

 This is the traditional method used for thousands of years in India, and it is the only method we use at Roots and Richness.

-- The Material: Wood (Vagai).
+- The Material: Vagai Wood (Traditional Stone or Wood Mortar).

 - The Process: A heavy wooden pestle rotates inside a wooden mortar at very slow speeds (Low RPM).